francoispqt/gojay/gojay/codegen/README.md

 # Gojay code generator
-This package provides a command line tool to generate gojay's marshaling and unmarshing interface implementation for custom type(s)
+This package provides a command line tool to generate gojay's marshaling and unmarshing interface implementation for custom struct type(s)

 ## Get started